peteroupc/peteroupc.github.io/random.md

 Once data with enough entropy is gathered, it might need to be condensed into a seed to initialize a PRNG with.
 Following (Cliff et al., 2009)<sup>[**(16)**](#Note16)</sup>, it is suggested to generate an N-bit seed using an HMAC (hash-based message authentication code) at least N times 3 bits long; in that sense, take data with at least as many bits of entropy as the HMAC size in bits, generate the HMAC with that data, then take the HMAC's first N bits.
 See also NIST SP 800-90B sec.
 3.1.5.1 and RFC 4086 sec.
 4.2 and 5.2.

-<a id=Wildly_Varying_Seeds></a>
+<a id=Seed_Generation_for_Noncryptographic_RNGs></a>
-### Wildly Varying Seeds
+### Seed Generation for Noncryptographic RNGs

-For noncryptographic and manually-seeded PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
+For noncryptographic PRNGs, an application ought to generate seeds likely to vary "wildly" from previously generated seeds, to reduce the risk of correlated "random" numbers or sequences.
 One way the application can ensure this is to do the following for each PRNG instance it creates:

-1. Build a bit string consisting of the following: A seed unique to the set of PRNG instances as a whole, a fixed identifier unique to that set, and a unique number for each PRNG instance.
+1. Build a string consisting of three parts: `SEED`, `IDENT`, and `UNIQUE`.
 Example: "myseed-mysimulation-1".

+    - If the application requires repeatable "randomness", `SEED` is a predetermined number that's the same for all PRNG instances in the set.
-2. The seed in step 1 ought to be a fixed number, be the output of a cryptographic RNG, or be derived from hard-to-predict sources (see "Seed Generation").
+    - Otherwise, `SEED` is separate for each PRNG instance and ought to be the output of a cryptographic RNG or be derived from hard-to-predict sources (see "Seed Generation").
+    - `IDENT` is a fixed identifier that's the same for all PRNG instances in the set.
+    - `UNIQUE` is a unique number for each PRNG instance.

-3. Use a [**hash function**](#Hash_Functions) or an _extendable-output function_ to generate a hash code of the bit string in step 1, and use that code as the seed for the PRNG.
+2. Use a [**hash function**](#Hash_Functions) or an _extendable-output function_ (such as SHAKE-128) to generate a hash code of the string in step 1, and use that code as the seed for the PRNG.
 Here, hash functions with 128-bit or longer hash codes are preferred.

 It is NOT RECOMMENDED to seed a PRNG (especially several at once) with sequential counters, linearly related numbers, or timestamps, since these kinds of seeds can cause undesirable correlations in some PRNGs.
 Moreover, seeding multiple PRNGs with coarse timestamps can introduce the risk of generating the same "random" sequence accidentally.<sup>[**(17)**](#Note17)</sup>